clockworkengineer/DifferenceEngine/readme.md

     File Processing Engine Application
     Options:
       --help   					Print help messages
       -w [ --watch ] arg   		Watch Folder
       -d [ --destination ] arg 	Destination Folder --maxdepth arg   			Maximum Watch Depth
       --copy   					File Copy Watcher
       --video  					Video Conversion Watcher
+      --command arg				Command Watcher
+      --delete	 				Delete Source File

-Both watch and destination Folders are mandatory but if the copy and  video parameters are missing it defaults to copy file.
-The maximum depth is how far down  the directory hierarchy that will be watched (-1 the whole tree, 0 just the watcher folder, 1 the next level down etc).
+Both watch and destination Folders are mandatory but if the copy and  video parameters are missing it defaults to command.
+With this option it takes any file passed through and runs the specified shell script command substituting %1% in the command for the source file and %2% for any destination file (it defaults to "echo "%1%").
+The maximum depth is how far down  the directory hierarchy that will be watched (-1 the whole tree, 0 just the watcher folder, 1 the next level down etc).Also note if --video is used in conjunction with --command then the command will be used in place of the default Handbrake to convert the video file.
+Lastly "--delete" tells the action function to delete any source file after sucessful processing.
 Note I tend to use the term folder/directory interchangeably coming from a mixed development environment.

 # Building #